You are currently viewing Prednisolone Taper: Avoid These Common Mistakes!

 Current Dosage and Severity of Symptoms

-4. Individual Response to Tapering
+4. Individual Response To Tapering

 Patients respond to tapering differently.
 Some can taper relatively quickly without issues, while others might experience withdrawal symptoms even with a slow reduction in dosage.
 Common symptoms include: